zekicaneksi/Private-Lesson-Tracker/README.md

 ### SERVICE_NOT_AVALIABLE
 This error is caused because of mainly 4 reasons;
+- Your emulator or device doesn't have a stable internet connection.
+(You can check by trying to signin to Google Play Store / App Store)
 - Firebase configuration file is not correct.
 Run `flutterfire configure` again to verify.
-- Your emulator or device doesn't have an internet connection.
 - Your emulator's or device's time is not correct.
 - Google Play Services is disabled or not updated in your emulator or device.
+- Reboot (Cold Boot) your emulator / device while reconsidering above options.
+Magic happens.